runxiyu/powxy/README.md

   HTTP protocol.
 - Currently we round times to the nearest week for persistence, but this could cause issues if a user completes the challenge at the end of a rounded week.
+- SHA-256 is actually a pretty bad choice for proof-of-work.
+We should use something like bcrypt or scrypt or argon2.

 ## Build